adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 4. and also if one errors and doesn't provide the globally scoped thing you are relying on (like when I block access to tracking scripts - half the sites break)

 5. I feel like you should give more reasons to really make people think that it's not just about JS off but there are loads of things that can happen

-6. Mixing lib.on with vanilla

-Do i want to show how the world is failing at this?

 https://jsfiddle.net/adamsilver/pa9ge39x/3/embedded/result/